-Three fair-quality observational studies from the same health center in Australia^{56,58,59} and one fair-quality observational study from the United Kingdom57 evaluated detection rates of syphilis using specific screening intervals among MSM or HIV positive populations (Appendixes C1 and C2).
-All four studies were conducted in MSM or HIV positive men, limiting generalizability to other populations.
+Three fair-quality observational studies from the same health center in Australia^{56,58,59} and one fair-quality observational study from the United Kingdom57 evaluated detection rates of syphilis using specific screening intervals among MSM or HIV-positive populations (Appendixes C1 and C2).
+All four studies were conducted in MSM or men living with HIV, limiting generalizability to other populations.
 There were no studies in adolescents or other population subgroups, and three studies were conducted at one clinical site in Australia.
-Two studies of HIV positive males^{56,57} tested for syphilis as part of HIV disease monitoring rather than screening, potentially limiting applicability.
+Two studies of men living with HIV^{56,57} tested for syphilis as part of HIV disease monitoring rather than screening, potentially limiting applicability.

-A pre-post intervention study conducted among 1,031 MSM attending a public STI clinic in Australia used a historic control group to compare the effect of implementing more frequent syphilis screening (every 3 months) with annual screening as part of disease monitoring in HIV positive MSM.56 The detection rate of asymptomatic syphilis infections was significantly higher for 3-month versus annual screening (8.1% vs. 3.1%, p=0.001).
-The proportion of HIV positive MSM with early syphilis who were asymptomatic at the time of diagnosis was 21 percent (3 of 14 patients) before versus 85 percent (41 of 48 patients) after the intervention (p=0.006).
+A pre-post intervention study conducted among 1,031 MSM attending a public STI clinic in Australia used a historic control group to compare the effect of implementing more frequent syphilis screening (every 3 months) with annual screening as part of disease monitoring in MSM living with HIV.56 The detection rate of asymptomatic syphilis infections was significantly higher for 3-month versus annual screening (8.1% vs. 3.1%; p=0.001).
+The proportion of MSM living with HIV with early syphilis who were asymptomatic at the time of diagnosis was 21 percent (3 of 14 patients) before the intervention versus 85 percent (41 of 48 patients) after the intervention (p=0.006).

-An observational study conducted in London among 2,389 MSM attending an outpatient HIV clinic compared detection rates for routine syphilis screening as part of HIV care with rates during the year before routine screening was implemented.57 Routine screening every 3 months detected more patients with newly acquired syphilis compared with screening every 6 months or more (7.3 cases [95% CI, 5.2 to 9.9] per 1,000 patient years vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient years; p < 0.05).57
+An observational study conducted in London among 2,389 MSM attending an outpatient HIV clinic compared detection rates for routine syphilis screening as part of HIV care with detection rates during the year before routine screening was implemented.57 Routine screening every 3 months detected more patients with newly acquired syphilis compared with screening every 6 months or more (7.3 cases [95% CI, 5.2 to 9.9] per 1,000 patient-years vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient-years; p<0.05).57

-A third Australian study, conducted at the same health center used a controlled observational design to evaluate the impact of computer generated reminders on the rates of syphilis testing among 4,514 MSM who elected to receive a reminder every 3, 6, or 12 months.58 Compared with men in the control group, men receiving reminders every 3 months had a statistically significantly higher detection rate of early syphilis during the 12-month observation period compared with concurrent controls who were not offered reminders (3.2% vs. 1.5%, p=0.025).
+A third Australian study, conducted at the same health center as the others, used a controlled observational design to evaluate the impact of computer-generated reminders on the rates of syphilis testing among 4,514 MSM who elected to receive a reminder every 3, 6, or 12 months.58 Men receiving reminders every 3 months had a statistically significantly higher detection rate of early syphilis during the 12-month observation period compared with concurrent controls who were not offered reminders (3.2% vs. 1.5%; p=0.025).

-Using a system-based approach to testing, a study conducted at the same Australian health center evaluated whether a computer alert for physicians of MSM (in 6,789 consultations) to test higher risk patients improved the rate of syphilis testing and diagnosis.59 Men who reported 10 or more sexual partners within the prior 12 months were defined as higher risk for syphilis.
-Results indicated an increased proportion of higher risk men receiving diagnoses of early syphilis who were asymptomatic at the time of diagnosis in the intervention group tested every 3 months versus annually (31/58 [53%] vs. 5/31 [16%]; p=0.001).
-There were no statistically significant changes in the proportion of syphilis diagnoses in asymptomatic lower risk men who were tested every 3 months versus annually (3/16 [19%] vs. 1/10 [10%]; p=0.60).
+Using a system-based approach to testing, a study conducted at the same Australian health center evaluated whether a computer alert for physicians of MSM (in 6,789 consultations) to test higher-risk patients improved the rate of syphilis testing and diagnosis.59 Men who reported 10 or more sexual partners within the prior 12 months were defined as higher risk for syphilis.
+Results indicated an increased proportion of asymptomatic higher-risk men receiving diagnoses of early syphilis who were tested every 3 months versus annually (31/58 [53%] vs. 5/31 [16%]; p=0.001).
+There were no statistically significant changes in the proportion of syphilis diagnoses in asymptomatic lower-risk men who were tested every 3 months versus annually (3/16 [19%] vs. 1/10 [10%]; p=0.60).